What better way to celebrate the end of the year than with these fun New Year’s Eve cocktails?!

 There are plenty of sweet and then lots of sour cocktail recipes.
 Plus, quite a few that will knock your socks off.

 New Year’s Eve Cocktails & Drink Recipes

 I should start this with a warning: this is not a cheap cocktail to make, and that stands whether you use Champagne, Prosecco, or Cava.

 The reason this will be expensive is that lovely stick of black gold.
 Vanilla pods are crazy-expensive right now, though you can’t say they’re not worth it.

-Luckily, this will still be tasty if you leave those out!
+Luckily, this will still be tasty if you leave that part out!

 If you ever take a sip of your morning Blood Mary and think, “I wish this had a floral twist,” you’re in luck.

 This red snapper cocktail offers just that, swapping out vodka for botanical gin.